Speaker for the Dead: Plot

 The Pequenino wives help Ender corroborate the complex life cycle of the Pequeninos, affirming that the death ritual Pipo observed was to help create "fathertrees" who fertilize the Pequenino females to continue their race.
 The Pequeninos believed they were honoring Pipo, and later Libo, by helping them become fathertrees, but Ender explains that humans lack this "third life", and if the Pequeninos are to cohabitate with humans, they must respect this difference.
 To affirm their understanding and agreement, Ender is asked to perform the ritual of giving Human "third life" as a fathertree.

 Miro recovers from most of the physical damage from his encounter with the fence, but he is partially paralyzed; Ender transfers Jane to him, and she becomes Miro's companion.
-Valentine and her family decide to travel from Trondheim to Lusitania to help with the revolt and will arrive in some decades due to relativistic travel; Ender has Miro meet them halfway.
+Valentine and her family decide to travel from Trondheim to Lusitania to help with the revolt and will arrive in some decades due to relativistic travel; Ender sends Miro to meet them halfway.
 Novinha finally absolves herself of her guilt for the death of Pipo and Libo.
 She and Ender marry.
-Ender plants the Hive Queen as per her request, and he writes his third book, a biography of the life of the Pequenino, Human.
+Ender plants the Hive Queen as per her request, and he writes his third book, a biography of the life of the Pequenino Human.

-Lack of film adaptation
+Film adaptation

-During the film production of Ender’s Game (released November 1, 2013) fans began inquiring about films adaptations of Speaker for the Dead, the next book in Card’s series.
-At the Los Angeles Times Book Festival (April 20, 2013), Card stated why he does not want Speaker for the Dead made into a film:

-"Speaker for the Dead is unfilmable," Card said in response to a question from the audience.
+At the Los Angeles Times Book Festival on April 20, 2013, Card stated that he did not want Speaker for the Dead to be made into a film: "Speaker for the Dead is unfilmable," Card said in response to a question from the audience.
 "It consists of talking heads, interrupted by moments of excruciating and unwatchable violence.
 Now, I admit, there's plenty of unwatchable violence in film, but never attached to my name.
 Speaker for the Dead, I don't want it to be filmed.
 I can't imagine it being filmed."

 Influence

-Card writes in his introduction to the 1991 edition that he has received letters from readers who have conducted "Speakings" at funerals.
-At these funerals a selected speaker would give an honest representation of the deceased life, providing an opportunity for family and friends to acknowledge, heal and mourn.
-This practice has been used in complex deaths such as a drug overdose or the death of an abusive family member.
+Card wrote in his introduction to the 1991 edition that he had received letters from readers who conducted "Speakings" at funerals.

 Reception

-Dave Langford reviewed Speaker for the Dead for White Dwarf #91, and stated that "Despite token guilt at his genocide of the sensitively named alien 'buggers;' (previous book), Ender never suffers for his triumphs - even though Card is strong on suffering for everyone else, and happily cripples a young boy to add needless excitement to the finale.
+David Langford reviewed Speaker for the Dead for White Dwarf #91, and stated that "Despite token guilt at his genocide of the sensitively named alien 'buggers;' (previous book), Ender never suffers for his triumphs - even though Card is strong on suffering for everyone else, and happily cripples a young boy to add needless excitement to the finale.
 I was impressed by this thoughtful SF adventure, but with reservations ..."
+AudioFile reviewed the book as "giving life to the emotional and intellectual challenge of the story" and described it as "brilliant and compelling".
+Publishers Weekly described it as a "rich and ambitious novel" but "overlong".